Skip to navigation Skip to content

 When customers do need to tell us about a departure before leaving Australia or when they have returned to Australia they can use the Travelling outside of Australia service.
 This service is in their Centrelink online account.
 If the travel or portability assessment is complex the online service will ask them to contact the agency.

 Services Australia website lists when customers must tell the agency they are leaving or returning to Australia.
-The Resources page has a link.
+The Resources page contains a link.

-The Resources page contains examples to assist with portability decisions, and links to the Services Australia website for information about payments while outside Australia and travelling overseas with Pharmaceutical Benefit Scheme (PBS) medicine.
+The Resources page contains examples to assist with portability decisions, and links to the Services Australia website for details about payments while outside Australia and travelling overseas with Pharmaceutical Benefit Scheme (PBS) medicine.

 Austudy customer going overseas